Accelerating discovery across scientific disciplines through reproducible workflows with AiiDAlab: Beyond computational materials science

-Building on its successes in computational materials science, we have explored how AiiDAlab can support research in other scientific domains.
-In this section, we present three representative projects.
-The first, AiiDAlab-FLEXPART, aims to simplify and automate inverse modeling of greenhouse gas emissions.
-The second, AiiDAlab-AtmoSpec, enables ab initio prediction of ultraviolet-visible spectra for organic molecules.
-The third, AiiDAlab-Aurora, focuses on orchestrating charge-discharge cycling experiments for large sets of battery cells.
+With that in mind, and building on the successes of the platform in computational materials science, the AiiDAlab team, in collaboration with partners in the research community, explored the application of the AiiDAlab platform in other scientific domains.
+In this section, we present three representative AiiDAlab apps: (i) FLEXPART, which aims to simplify and automate inverse modeling of greenhouse gas emissions; (ii) AtmoSpec, which enables \textit{ab-initio} prediction of ultraviolet-visible spectra for organic molecules; and (iii) Aurora, which focuses on orchestrating charge-discharge cycling experiments for large sets of battery cells.
+For each project, we will highlight the unique challenges met, the tailored solutions developed, and the lessons learned along the way.